writingteacher/rob-whyte-portfolio/README.md

 Based in Singapore, this vertical SaaS startup helps clients store, locate, and manage contracts.
 <br>
 #### The problem
-Before launching its upated product, the CEO asked me to write the conten for a quick start.
+Before launching its upated product, the CEO asked me to write the content for a quick start.
 <br>
 #### My role
-Create the guide from scratch.
+Created the guide from scratch.
 Learned the platform, outlined the required content, wrote the how-to articles.
 <br>
 #### Results
 Delivered 10 articles and completed the help center.